Depop: Competitors

 As of June 2021, Depop's competitors include Vinted, a platform founded by Milda Mitkute and Justas Janauskas in 2008 and valued at €3.5 billion, as well as the U.S. resale site Poshmark, valued at $3.5 billion.

 Additional competitors include Grailed, a peer-to-peer e-commerce site founded in 2014 that is recognized for its high-end second-hand menswear and streetwear, and Vestiaire Collection, a European resale app established in 2009 which specializes in authenticated pre-owned luxury items.

-The popularity of Depop has negatively impacted traditional second-hand stores, which can struggle to compete due to high labor costs and quality demands.
-There is an oversupply of clothes with the rise of fast fashion; this has taken a toll on the revenue aspect of the second-hand clothing industry.

 Criticism

-In November 2019, Business of Fashion reported that users within the Depop app were receiving sexually suggestive messages.

 In February 2020, Jessica Hamilton, a Depop buyer, reported that she found many scammers on the platform.
 She noticed this issue after she attempted to purchase a Nintendo Switch from a seller who would suspiciously only accept payment through a direct bank transfer without buyer protection.
 Hamilton blamed the company for its lack of action and relaxed security measures compared to other e-commerce sites, which made the platform especially susceptible to hackers.
 Without a clear strategy for managing scams, Depop lost some users' trust because of its negligence.

 In October 2020, some Depop buyers were tricked into paying sellers directly to bypass Depop's buyer protections, and the Depop sellers then sold those users' information on the dark web.
 In response, Depop claimed that it would improve security through mandatory password updates and multi-factor authentication.
-Users have criticized Depop for belatedly taking action against this issue.